alxndr/blog/ante-kulupu-so.md

 ### Acknowledgements

-I studied contemporary and classical Chinese at [Oberlin College](https://oberlin.edu); 谢谢老师！
+I studied contemporary and classical Chinese at [Oberlin College](https://oberlin.edu); 谢谢老师们！

 Much of my understanding of the source is based on Part II of [John Minford]'s English interpretation[^Minford], including the inspiration for the "names" of the hexagrams rendered here in [sitelen sitelen].